sapashini/Restaurant-Reviews-Project/README.md

 Most of the code in the project has been written to the ES6 JavaScript specification for compatibility with modern web browsers and future proofing JavaScript code.
 As much as possible, I tried to maintain the use of ES6 in any additional JavaScript I wrote.

+### How to run this application.
+1. If you are running the app locally,ensure you have node.js or install one.

+2. Then, clone and have Sails Server for Phase 2 running on localhost:1337.

+3. CD to the Phase 2 clone project and install npm-'npm install'.

+4. Then,run 'gulp sync' to have BrowserSync serve the app on localhost:8000.